Florida Atlantic vs. Middle Tennessee NCAA Football Odds, Plays and Insights | November 27, 2021

 Middle Tennessee Stats and Trends

-- Middle Tennessee has four wins against the spread in 11 games this year.
+- In Middle Tennessee's 11 games this year, it has four wins against the spread.

 - The Blue Raiders have covered the spread once this season when underdogs by 3.5 points or more (in five chances).

-- Middle Tennessee's games this year have hit the over on four of 10 set point totals (40%).
+- Middle Tennessee's games this year have gone over the point total four times in 10 opportunities (40%).

-- Middle Tennessee is 4-0-1 against the spread and 5-1 overall when the team records more than 25.6 points.
+- Middle Tennessee is 4-0-1 against the spread and 5-1 overall when the team notches more than 25.6 points.

-- Middle Tennessee is 2-1-1 against the spread and 2-2 overall when the team totals more than 413.4 yards.
+- Middle Tennessee is 2-1-1 against the spread and 2-2 overall when the team churns out over 413.4 yards.

 - The Blue Raiders have turned the ball over 20 times this season, one more turnover than the Owls have forced (19).